A summer holiday is the perfect time to catch up on some reading. So I’ve been asking some of my blogger friends for their recommendations.

 Sian at Rebel Angel recommends Caraval by Stephanie Garber.
 She says “It’s more of an experience than a book – totally immersive and exciting all the way through.
 Caraval itself is a giant, unique and magical “performance” held once a year.
 The audience participate to win a grand prize, but nothing is real and you can’t trust anyone or anything.
 The reader is kept constantly guessing throughout, and the characters are also hugely relatable despite living in an entirely different world to our own”.

-It sounds so exciting, I’ve added it to my own Summer Reading List, which I’ll be sharing with you on Friday.
+It sounds so exciting, I’ve added it to my own Summer Reading List.

 Rhian at Rhian Westbury has chosen Mad Girl by Bryony Gordon.
 Rhian says that “Mad Girl is when Bryony comes clean and talks about her mental health issues in such a stark way.
 The book was such an interesting read and it really goes to show that you can never judge a book by its cover.
 You never truly know what’s going on in other peoples’ minds”.